 Today’s attackers are taking advantage of changing business dynamics to target people everywhere they work.
-Staying current on the latest cyber attack vectors and threats is an essential part of securing the enterprise against breaches and compromised data.
+Staying current on the latest cyber security attack vectors and threats is an essential part of securing the enterprise against breaches and compromised data.

 Ransomware is a type of malicious software that blocks access to a computer system or data, usually by encrypting it, until the victim pays a fee to the attacker.
 In many cases, the ransom demand comes with a deadline—if the victim doesn’t pay in time, the data is gone forever.

 Business Email Compromise (BEC)

 Impostor emails trick people into sending money—sometimes hundreds of thousands of dollars in a single wire transfer—or sensitive corporate or personal data.
-They appear to come from the CEO or other high-level executive and urge the recipient to keep the details confidential.
+These security threats appear to come from the CEO or other high-level executives and urge the recipient to keep the details confidential.